Get assistance from Discover Card hardship program.

 - Sometimes you really need to stress your financial difficulty.
 An example is of a customer mentioning lost overtime at work and then they were approved for a hardship program with Discover Card.
 The program lowered their monthly payment from $127 to $64 dollars per month, but they did have to sign up for auto withdrawal from their checking account.
 That is not a bad thing.
 The company also said they may offer even better terms if that program did not help.

 - Discover card also offers card members a debt management plan.
 This was an alternative option given to a borrower.
+It is offered in partnership with non-profit credit counseling agencies or other banks.
 Find out more on the Discover Card debt management plan.

 - An example of a customer who had their interest rate lowered by Discover Card to a low 9% for 6 months.
 The rate will even stay that low after the debt is repaid.
 If the customer needed additional help, Discover card said they may be able to get it lowered to 3%.